 Internship duties may include, but are not limited to:

-· Functioning as a self-sustaining member of our team.
+● Functioning as a self-sustaining member of the team.

-Applicants should be flexible and have confidence in handling multiple tasks, as well as the ability to work independently.
+Applicants should be flexible and have confidence in handling multiple tasks, as well as the ability to work in a team and independently.
 Applicants are expected to have excellent writing and research skills and should anticipate using these skills frequently.
+Knowledge of Arabic and/or Dari a plus.
 Interns will be expected to maintain a level of confidentiality and discretion when working with sensitive information.

-Minimum Time Requirement: This is a full-time internship and interns should be available for a period of at least four months, beginning in September 2019 and running through December 2019.
+Minimum Time Requirement: This is a full or part time internship (depending on candidate's schedule) and interns should be available for a period of at least three months, beginning in September 2020.

-This is an unpaid internship based in Washington DC; interns working in the office qualify for a small daily stipend for food and travel.
-CIVIC is not able to sponsor candidates for this position; a valid visa is required.
+This is an unpaid internship; interns working in the Washington DC office qualify for a small daily stipend for food and travel.